-I do this through coaching women who are ready to make a change, and through my weekly podcast, Ever Better.
+I do this through coaching women who are ready to make a change, and through my podcast, Ever Better.

 Through the podcast I’m able to put positive, inspiring messages into the world.
 I share discussions with people who are living extraordinary lives and making a difference in their communities.
 And, I share my perspective and stories of my personal and professional experiences.

 Through my coaching, I use everything I’ve learned in my life journey to help women discover what’s next in their lives.